brunotenreiro99/nestjs-fundamentals/application-configuration.md

             In this case we try to get the DATABASE_HOST but if it is not set, it will return "localhost".
-    Custom config files allow us to group related configuration data
+    Custom config files allow us to group related configuration data We can add type safety to our config service

+            @Inject(coffeesConfig.KEY)
+            private readonly coffeesConfiguration: ConfigType<typeof coffeesConfig>

+            In the constructor, by writing the code above, the variable is going to be type safe and allow us to select the corresponding values easier